citusdata/citus_docs/admin_guide/cluster_management.rst

 Creating a New Database
 =======================

 Each PostgreSQL server can hold `multiple databases <https://www.postgresql.org/docs/current/static/manage-ag-overview.html>`_.
-However new databases do not inherit the extensions of any others; all desired extensions must be added afresh.
+However, new databases do not inherit the extensions of any others; all desired extensions must be added afresh.
 To run Citus on a new database, you'll need to create the database on the coordinator and workers, create the Citus extension within that database, and register the workers in the coordinator database.

 Connect to each of the worker nodes and run: